markhatton/google-ngrams/README.md

     ./get-ngrams 4 ab

 Will download only 4-grams beginning with the literal "ab".

-### Parallel execution

-N-grams may be downloaded in parallel using GNU parallel: https://www.gnu.org/software/parallel/

-Use the `-p` option to enable parallel processing, for example:

-    ./get-allngrams.sh -p 4 5

-Will download and process all 5-grams in parallel, with a maximum concurrency of 4 simultaneous downloads.

 ### Merging the results into a single file